PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Don't let the name fool you - weekends here are anything but quiet.
 Still, it's one of the best kayaking spots in Maryland for good reason.
 The protected Harness Creek offers miles of paddling through gorgeous scenery.
 I once followed a river otter here for half a mile - magical stuff.

 The park rents kayaks if you're not ready to invest in your own gear yet.
 Just remember the right kayak size makes all the difference in comfort.
+After your paddle, explore the sculpture garden or grab lunch at the cafe overlooking the water.

 3. Thomas Point Shoal Lighthouse